 Your products need a Digital Product Passport to sell in the EU from 2026.

-PassportLab generates, signs, and hosts legally compliant Digital Product Passports for importers and brands — no technical team required.
+PassportLab generates, signs, and hosts EU-ready Digital Product Passports for importers and brands — built on GS1, W3C VC, and ESPR data schemas.
+No technical team required.

 Your Compliance Timeline

-You are in the critical preparation window.
-Battery QR-code labelling is already mandatory.
-CBAM financial obligations for iron & steel importers are live.
+CBAM financial obligations for iron & steel importers are live from January 2026.
+Battery QR-code labelling has been mandatory since August 2024.
 ESPR delegated acts for iron & steel and textiles are expected to be adopted this year — start collecting supplier data now.
+The Battery DPP deadline of 18 February 2027 is the next hard enforcement date.

 18 February 2027 — Battery DPP

-The EU's first hard DPP deadline.
-All industrial batteries (>2 kWh), EV batteries, and light means of transport batteries placed on the EU market must carry a digital product passport accessible via QR code, under Regulation (EU) 2023/1542.
+The EU's first confirmed DPP deadline.
+All industrial batteries (>2 kWh), EV batteries, and light means of transport (LMT) batteries placed on the EU market must carry a digital product passport accessible via QR code, under Regulation (EU) 2023/1542.
+Annex XIII data — carbon footprint, recycled content, state of health, responsible sourcing — must be published and verifiable.

 2027 — 2028 — Textiles, Iron/Steel & Electronics